Calpurnia (wife of Caesar)

-Calpurnia was either the third or fourth wife of Julius Caesar, and the one to whom he was married at the time of his assassination.
-According to contemporary sources, she was a good and faithful wife, in spite of her husband's infidelity; and, forewarned of the attempt on his life, she endeavored in vain to prevent his murder.
+Calpurnia (c.
+76 BC – after 44 BC) was either the third or fourth wife of Julius Caesar, and the one to whom he was married at the time of his assassination.
+According to contemporary sources, she was a good and faithful wife, despite her husband's infidelity; and, forewarned of the attempt on his life, she endeavoured in vain to prevent his murder.

 Biography

 Background

 Born c.
 76 BC, Calpurnia was the daughter of Lucius Calpurnius Piso Caesoninus, consul in 58 BC.
 Her half-brother was Lucius Calpurnius Piso, who would become consul in 15 BC.